In 2022, last mile delivery businesses are facing a paradox caused by a perfect storm of factors:

 Scandit-powered devices make it easy for Post and Parcel dispatchers to plan itineraries, optimize delivery routes and track delivery progress in real time, driving efficiency and transparency.

-But additionally, mobile apps provide a future-proof platform to innovate and optimize last mile processes.
-When dealing with exponentially increasing volumes, any efficiency gains or savings help.
+But additionally, mobile apps using smart data capture provide a future-proof platform to innovate and optimize last mile processes.
+When dealing with exponentially increasing volumes, any efficiency gains or savings help to do more with less.

 For example, drivers use smart devices to access GPS and information on dynamic navigation factors (like weather or traffic), fostering more efficient and seamless deliveries.

-With Scandit, it’s simple to add ID scanning capabilities into a smartphone app, enabling quick, contactless age verification checks when dropping off age-restricted items.
-And Scandit MatrixScan enables drivers to scan multiple barcodes in one go and quickly identify specific packages when loading or searching for a package in their vehicle—making parcel delivery almost effortless.
+Another example of the potential efficiency gains from innovation is using Scandit MatrixScan, which enables drivers to scan multiple barcodes in one go and quickly identify specific packages when loading or searching for a package in their vehicle—making parcel delivery almost effortless and helping inexperienced drivers minimize their process errors from day one.

 MatrixScan can also use Augmented Reality overlays to highlight packages that have updated or special instructions at a glance on the device screen.
 Watch it in action:

-When reflecting on your peak season performance and looking ahead, it’s worth assessing how software-based scanning on smartphones can help you create lean, flexible and scalable last mile operations.
+When looking ahead, it’s worth assessing how smart data capture on smartphones can help you create lean, flexible and scalable last mile operations that really deliver to customers’ expectations.

-If you want to find out more, why not check out our latest guide ‘Scale Any Last Mile Peak with Smartphone Scanning’.
+If you want to find out more, why not check out our latest guide The Last Mile Paradox: Balancing Satisfaction, Scaling and Spend.

-Or if you have any specific questions about mobile computer vision and how it can support your Post & Parcel enterprise then don’t hesitate to contact us today.
+Or if you have any specific questions about smart data capture and how it can support your Post & Parcel enterprise then don’t hesitate to contact us today.
 We’d love to help.